nteract/hydrogen/docs/Usage/GettingStarted.md

 These commands will run all code inside the editor or all code above the cursor.

-## "Hydrogen: Refresh All Result Bubbles"
+## "Hydrogen: Restart Kernel And Re Evaluate Bubbles"

 Restart running kernel and re-evaluate all bubbles on editor.
+This command works in following way.

+1. Restart kernel to cleanup evaluation environment.
-It evaluate all code in editor, and each existing bubbles up-to-date state.
+2. Run all code and update all existing bubbles.

 ## Watch Expressions